HomeLatest NewsGovernanceRussia slaps reciprocatory sanctions against US Prez Joe Biden for promoting hate

 “In the near future, new announcements will follow to expand the sanctions list by including top US officials, military, legislators, businessmen, experts and media persons, who are ‘Russophobic‘ or who contribute to inciting hatred towards Russia and the introduction of restrictive measures,” the ministry said.

-The new restrictions will be introduced in accordance with government decisions in financial, banking and other areas to protect the country’s economy and ensure its sustainable development, it added.
+The new restrictions will be introduced in accordance with government decisions in financial, and other areas to protect the country’s economy and ensure its sustainable development, it added.

 Get the day's headlines from Tech Observer straight in your inbox